nanjekyejoannah-zz/Outreachy-RGW-testing/Community Bonding/bonding.md

 **Community Introduction**

 I was introduced to the Ceph community.
-I got to know the differentpeople I can contact in case i got stack with anything on the project.
+I got to know the different people I can contact in case i got stack with anything on the project.
 It was a warm welcome.

 **Ceph Overflow**